hgc-tpg/HGCTPGIntegration/README.md

 Once the backport PR is validated it can be integrated into the release branch, which is done with **rebasing in order to keep the commit history linear** (using `Rebase and merge` in Github).
 Then a new version tag is created on the release branch and the user installation recipe is updated in the Twiki page.

+A checklist for backporting and releasing is available in [`checklists/backport.md`](checklists/backport.md).

 ## Moving to more recent development and release branches
 Our developments need to follow evolutions in CMSSW, which means that our development branch needs to be based on a recent CMSSW pre-release as much as possible.
 It implies regularly porting developments existing in a development branch based on a given pre-release to a more recent pre-release.